 Here is BWC Bishop Latrelle Easterling’s pastoral letter which provides a good summary of this process and what the Bishop’s are proposing.
 She does an excellent job of describing the three different models developed by the Commission on a Way Forward and the way the Bishops have been working together to come to consensus.

 Staying in the Loop at SPUMC

-We have scheduled information forums for Sundays June 10 and 17 in the Parlor with our pastors to discuss the UMC Council of Bishops’ report of the Commission on a Way Forward.
-They will be on hand to offer an historical snapshot of the tensions in the UMC around issues of LGBTQ inclusion and also an outline of the process that leads up to the 2019 Special General Conference.
-Here’s the schedule for who will be in the Parlor when – feel free to come to whatever session works for you as they will all include the same information.
+We held four information forums back in June with our pastors to discuss the UMC Council of Bishops’ report of the Commission on a Way Forward.
+They offered an historical snapshot of the tensions in the UMC around issues of LGBTQ inclusion and also an outline of the process that leads up to the 2019 Special General Conference.
+Here are the information sheets that we distributed for those gatherings.

 In the coming months we will be offering additional forums for discussion and small group studies to help us understand and explore the issues that are before our denomination.
 We will continue to build a resource section on our website to provide articles, books and links to help us all stay in the loop on a local level about proposals that potentially could change the shape of our global church.

 We are distributing a basic information sheet at our Sunday forums in June that provide an overview of the issues and processes facing our church.
 You can get yours here.

 One of the best resources that will provide you with an overview of the issues that are under discussion is a presentation from the 2018 Baltimore-Washington Conference by Rev. Tom Berlin, pastor of Floris UMC and a member of the Commission on a Way Forward.
 Click the link to view this informative and helpful video which is just under an hour: Tom Berlin at BWC Conference.